Participating in Clinical Trials

 - double-blind study

-A protocol is the detailed study plan that will be followed to answer specific research questions and protect the trial participants.
+A protocol is the detailed study plan that will be followed to answer specific research questions.
 It describes

 - what type of people are needed in the trial